Daniel Jones Player Prop Bets for NFL Week 7 | New York vs. Carolina 10/24/2021

 Matchup vs. Carolina

-- The Panthers are giving up 216.0 passing yards per game this year, the NFL's second-ranked pass defense.
+- The Panthers are conceding 216.0 passing yards per game this season, the NFL's second-ranked pass defense.

-- At 1.7 passing TDs conceded per game, the Panthers defense is ranked 16th in the league.
+- The Panthers' defense is 16th in the league, allowing 1.7 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Rams, Jones had 242 yards while completing 56.9% of his passes with three interceptions.
+- Jones put together a 242-yard performance against the Rams last week, completing 56.9% of his pass attempts with three interceptions.

-- Jones has put up 742 passing yards (247.3 ypg) on 62-of-104 with two touchdowns against four interceptions over his last three games.
+- Jones has thrown for 742 passing yards over his last three games (247.3 per game) and has a 59.6% completion percentage (62-of-104), throwing two touchdown passes with four interceptions.

 Jones' New York Teammates